steinrue/EMSel/README.md

 ## Simulating data

-`simulate_data.py` uses the discrete Wright-Fisher model to simulate allele frequencies under a given selection scenario (selection strength, mode of selection, initial condition, number of generations simulated, sampling scheme).
+`simulate_data.py` (used as `emsel-sim` from the command line) uses the discrete Wright-Fisher model to simulate allele frequencies under a given selection scenario (selection strength, mode of selection, initial condition, number of generations simulated, sampling scheme).

+### Output and examples

+`emsel-sim` outputs three different file types:

+1. `args_{suffix}.pkl` - contains a dictionary of the parameters used to run all sets of simulations.

+For each simulation condition, the following two files are outputted:

+2. `{exp_name}_{suffix}data.csv` - contains the sampled allele frequencies and sampling times (see Using EMSel with CSVs for full formatting description).
+3. `{exp_name}_{suffix}pd.bz2` - a bz2-zipped pickle file containing the simulation parameters for this particular simulation condition.

+Sample calls to `simulate_data.py` for a non-data-matched set of simulations and a data-matched simulation are as follows:

+`emsel-sim . -s .01 .1 -g 101 251 -ic .05 recip --suffix big_s`

+and

+`emsel-sim . -s .005 .05 .2 --sel_types neutral add rec --data_matched sample_datasets/GB_means.txt sample_datasets/GB_missingness.txt sample_datasets/GB_sample_sizes.table`

 ### Command-line arguments